sslawrence/f266e0c6-38e5/Readme.md

 ##### Dependencies
 All project dependencies should be resolved automatically by nuget.
 The only external library used is NEWTOWNSOFT's json library.

+## Design Rational
+The project uses .NET's Web API libraries to expose a RESTful(lish) (see criticisms) experience to potential clients.
+A set of Controllers and Models are used to expose the requested set of functions.

 ## Criticisms /Improvements Needed
 ### Criticisms
 Criticisms are embedded in comments throughout the project.
+The UsersController.cs file is especially spiteful.

 ### Todo
-* Further unit testing
+* Much more unit testing
-* Certain classes should be refacced furhter to

-# Design Rational
-The project uses .NET's Web API libraries to expose a RESTful(lish) (see criticisms) experience to potential clients.
-A set of Controllers and Models are used to expose the requested set of functions.

-Database: A small set of fake databases (in memory/static) are used to mock a set of users and airports.
+* Support/utilization of http status codes (on internal exceptions thrown)
+* Certain items can be better expressed via custom data types (ex: name)
+* Seperate the exposed models and datatypes more

-# API
+## API
-### Get a LIST of users via name
+### Get a LIST of users by name
 ```
 HTTP Verb:	GET
 URL:		flughafen/api/v1/users/names/{name}